 Although some of the newer models, like the Samsung S21 Ultra, has a 5000mAh battery that can last ~16 hours of browsing, it is still far from ideal.
 Considering that smartphone batteries go bad as time goes by, smartphone manufacturers are probably a long way from developing something that can last for days.

 Although 3D printing is relatively new and breaks boundaries in industries such as medicine, there could be more scope for it.
-As we move into a greener way of living and thinking about sustainability and recycling, 3D printing could be the answer to recycling goods in and within the house.
+As we move into a greener way of living and think about sustainability and recycling, 3D printing could be the answer to recycling goods in and within the house.
 If we consider the amount of plastic and containers that are only one-time use, we can help to reduce this by making a more conscious choice.

 Although robotics is already implemented, their presence in our daily lives at this moment in time does not feel very obvious.
 We all know robots are used to help organize our parcels, make sure they reach their destinations on time, and in airports to help with luggage.
 But, considering the amount of development that has been made in the field means we may be welcoming them into our homes and retail spaces sooner.